CAT 2025 Toppers’ Success Strategies: Learn from IIM Students Who Scored 99+ Percentile

 IIM Kozhikode- Tanya Gupta

-CAT Topper Strategy: Start preparing for CAT five months in advance.
+CAT Topper Strategy: Start preparing for the CAT five months in advance.
 The strategy is to first solidify the basics for all four sections and then deep-dive into each one of them.
 Go for an exhaustive numerical practice and individual topic tests for each section.

 Know : How to Crack CAT: Strategies from Toppers